-The 2017-2018 W&M School of Education Diversity Lecture Series will bring distinguished educators from across the country to share their research and work promoting inclusiveness and equity of opportunities for diverse students.
-The series is part of William & Mary's celebration of the 50th anniversary of the first African-American residential students admitted to W&M. The university honors them and W&M's entire African-American community, past and present, this year through "Building on the Legacy," a series of special events, guest speakers and performances.
+The 2018-2019 W&M School of Education Diversity Lecture Series brings distinguished educators from across the country to share their research and work promoting inclusiveness and equity of opportunities for diverse students.
+This year, our speaker series is part of William & Mary's celebration of the 100th anniversary of the first 24 women admitted to W&M in 1918.
+The university honors them and all of W&M's female students, past and present, this year through a series of special events, guest speakers and performances.

 Dr. Katherine A. Rowe was sworn in as William & Mary’s 28th president on July 2, 2018.
 Previously, she was the provost and dean of faculty at Smith College.
 Her career in higher education includes working at Bryn Mawr College as an English professor, department chair and director of the Katharine Houghton Hepburn Center for leadership and public engagement as well as an assistant professor of English at Yale.
 Rowe has published three books: New Wave Shakespeare on Screen with Thomas Cartelli (Polity Press, 2007), Reading the Early Modern Passions: Essays in the Cultural History of Emotion as co-editor (Penn Press, 2004) and Dead Hands: Fictions of Agency, Renaissance to Modern (Stanford, 2000).
 Rowe is also the cofounder and CEO of Luminary Digital Media, which developed a series of educational apps enhancing student engagement and learning of classic Shakespearean texts.

 NOVEMBER 1, 2018: Hauben Distinguished Lecture

 (How) Can Teaching Disrupt Racism and Oppression